BayBE — A Bayesian Back End for Design of Experiments¶

 ⚡ Quick Start¶

-To perform Bayesian Design of Experiments with BayBE, the users must first specify the parameter search space and objective to be optimized.
-Based on this information and any available data about outcomes of specific parameter settings, BayBE will recommend the next set of parameter combinations to be measured.
+To perform Bayesian Design of Experiments with BayBE, you should first specify the parameter search space and objective to be optimized.
+Based on this information and any available data about outcomes of specific parameter configurations, BayBE will recommend the next set of parameter configurations to be measured.
 To inform the next recommendation cycle, the newly generated measurements can be added to BayBE.

-Below we show a simple optimization procedure, starting with the design step and subsequently performing the recommendation loop.
-The provided example aims to maximize the yield of a chemical reaction by adjusting its parameters (also known as reaction conditions).
+Below we show a simple optimization procedure, starting with the setup step and subsequently performing the recommendation loop.
+The provided example aims to maximize the yield of a chemical reaction by adjusting its parameter configurations (also known as reaction conditions).

 First, install BayBE into your Python environment: